beano999/beano999/README.md

 ### ✨ About Me:

 Hi!
-I'm Ben / Beano, I am a year two computer science student with a passion for frontend web development.
+I'm Ben / Beano, I am a year three computer science student with a passion for all things software development.
 I recently have begun writing java mods and plugins for Minecraft and am a member of the [Project ReDev](https://www.youtube.com/watch?v=QuryJC0U8cM&ab_channel=ProjectReDev) developer Team!
 Any questions or contract work feel free to message me on discord @beano.999 I am typically active.
 Thanks for reading!

 ---